Nakşidil Sultan: As imperial consort

-Nakşidil, who had been a lady-in-waiting to Esma Sultan, daughter of Sultan Ahmed III, became the consort (slave concubine) to Abdul Hamid in 1782.
+Nakşidil, who had been a lady-in-waiting to Esma Sultan, daughter of Sultan Ahmed III, became one of the consorts to Abdul Hamid I in 1782.
 She was given the title of "Seventh Consort".
 On 22 October 1783, she gave birth to her first child, a son, Şehzade Murad Seyfullah, who died at the age of two of smallpox on 21 January 1785.

 One year later, on 20 July 1785, she gave birth to her second child, a son, Şehzade Mahmud (future Sultan Mahmud II).
 One year later, on 27 November 1786, she gave birth to her third child, a daughter, Saliha Sultan, who died at the age of one on 10 April 1788.

 In 1788, Nakşidil commissioned a fountain in Sultanahmet next to the prison known as the "Nakşi Kadın Fountain".
 She was widowed at Abdul Hamid's death in 1789.

 Widowhood and Valide Sultan

 In 1807, after the accession of her stepson, Sultan Mustafa IV, her daily and weekly allocations were raised.
 During these years, the monthly and annual income sources of Nakşidil came from the three farms located in Taşçı Han, near the Fatih Mosque.